top of page

 Step 2: Well

 Well is the physiological state where energy goes into healing, growing, and learning.
 Stress is the opposing state where your brain is focused on a threat and your body is ready to move.
 Motivation that is fueled by this reactive state does not last so it does not support lasting healthy habits.
+The second step of the Be Well Now Method integrates:

 Step 3: Now

 Exercise takes on a whole new meaning when it starts with this embodied foundation of presence, kindness, and trust in one's internal source of information and motivation.
 However, the 'more is better' messaging can cause one to still push through pain and fatigue to 'see results', and your body tells your survival brain to avoid exercising.
+The third step of The Be Well Now method applies

 Exercise that supports eating healthy and managing stress